Google スプレッドシートとGitLabの連携イメージ

 "Title" → Can be changed if necessary

-"Account information to link with Google Spreadsheet" → Check if the account is correct
+"Account information to link with Google Sheets" → Check if the account is correct

 Once the settings are complete, click "Next".